During pregnancy, your cervix secretes mucus which forms a thick mucus plug.

 - Doesn’t mean labour is imminent

-- Is common after the caregiver has done a vaginal exam, especially if s/he has done a strip and stretch (or stretch and sweep)
+- Is common after the caregiver has done a vaginal exam, especially if she or he has done a strip and stretch (or stretch and sweep)

 - Is common post love-making